Why these guidelines

 A Mailu container should provide one service and run one type of process only.
 A new Webmail should be in a separate container, a new antivirus or a new antispam should be in a separate container.

-A container is developped as a singled directory under the proper category in the main repository, the only exception being service containers that should only use official Docker images.
+A container is developed as a single directory under the proper category in the main repository, the only exception being service containers that should only use official Docker images.
 Categories are:

 core, for mandatory components